Compressed sensing-based SARS-CoV-2 pool testing: Discussion

 \subsection{Non-Adaptive Methods}

-Consider the non-adaptive method from \cite{existence_disjunct}.
-Their number of tests is less than $p^2N^2\frac{\log_2\left(N\right)}{\log_2\left(N\right)+\log_2\left(p\right)}$ tests.
-For a prevalence of $0.01$ at $900$ individuals their method uses at most $0.5573$ tests per individual while ours uses $0.3333$ tests per individual at a pool size of $30$.
-For a prevalence of $0.001$ at $10000$ individuals their method uses at most $0.08$ tests per individual, while ours uses $0.11$ tests per individual at a pool size of $30$.
+Consider the non-adaptive method from \cite{ahlswede2013new} with number of tests less than $p^2n^2\frac{\log_2\left(n\right)}{\log_2\left(n\right)+\log_2\left(p\right)}$, see \eqref{eqn:sub-optimal-m}.
+Some empirical example comparisons are made in Table \ref{tab:nonadap} below.
 In many scenarios our method requires a similar amount of tests as other methods from non-adaptive group testing and sometimes even requires less tests.